Landing rays and ray Cannon-Thurston maps: Introduction

-The pair $(G_1,G)$ in the three principal different classes of examples discussed in this paper thus depends on three different classes of pairs $(K,H)$ of a hyperbolic group $H$ and a hyperbolic subgroup $K$ as three different starting points. \begin{enumerate} \item $K$ normal in $H$ with non-elementary quotient $H/K$: in this case, $Q$ is the image of a section of a malnormal quasiconvex free subgroup of $H/K$.
-This case is dealt with in Section~\ref{sec-normal}, particularly Theorem~\ref{normal subgp case}. \item $K$ is commensurated by $H$: in this case $Q$ is a malnormal quasiconvex free subgroup of $H$ intersecting $K$ trivially.
-This case is dealt with in Section~\ref{sec-comm}, particularly Theorem~\ref{main thm for comm}. \item $K$ free, and $H$ is a hyperbolic multiple ascending HNN extension of $K$, i.e.\ if $K=<x_1, \cdots, x_n>$, $n \geq 2$, and $\phi_1, \cdots, \phi_m, m \geq 2$ are hyperbolic endomorphisms of $K$, then a presentation of $H$ is given by
+The pair $(G_1,G)$ in the three principal different classes of examples discussed in this paper thus depends on three different classes of pairs $(K,H)$ of a hyperbolic group $H$ and a hyperbolic subgroup $K$ as three different starting points. \begin{enumerate} \item $K$ is normal in $H$ with non-elementary quotient $H/K$: in this case, $Q$ is the image of a section of a malnormal quasiconvex free subgroup of $H/K$.
+This case is dealt with in Subsection~\ref{sec-normal}, particularly Theorem~\ref{extn case} (and Remark \ref{normal remk}). \item $K$ is commensurated by $H$: in this case $Q$ is a malnormal quasiconvex free subgroup of $H$ intersecting $K$ trivially.
+This case is dealt with in Subsection~\ref{sec-comm}, particularly Theorem~\ref{main thm for comm}. \item $K$ is free, and $H$ is a hyperbolic multiple ascending HNN extension of $K$, i.e.\ if $K=\langle x_1, \cdots, x_n\rangle$, $n \geq 2$, and $\phi_1, \cdots, \phi_m, m \geq 2$ are hyperbolic endomorphisms of $K$, then a presentation of $H$ is given by

 In this case, $Q < H$ is the free malnormal quasiconvex subgroup generated by the stable letters $\{t_1, t_2, \ldots, t_m\}$.
-This case is dealt with in Section~\ref{subsec-ahnn}, particularly Theorem~\ref{thm-endo}. \end{enumerate}
+This case is dealt with in Subsection~\ref{sec-endo}, particularly Theorem~\ref{thm-endo}. \end{enumerate}